raidenXR/SE/README.md

 for manipulating geometries and other info in those .gltf files, it will run these systems-based
 simulations and rendering the results with SDL3 Zig renderer.

+Use the **scripts/gltf_formater.fsx** to format `.glft` files into more readable layout.
+Look into **tests/...fsx** files, for examples of the project.
+It contains also some simple cylinder `.gltf` object for helping with development of

+- src/gltfLoader.fs
+- src/binLoader.fs